sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Schedule ==

 The organisation is in process.
-If you have any suggestions (a talk to give, a discussion topic) feel free to contact us or edit this page.
+If you have any suggestions (a talk to give, a discussion topic, a special demand) feel free to contact us.

 ||10:00||Opening||
 ||10:10-10:40||TODO ||